AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 </pre>

 #### Data Partitioning
-Data that is hosted in the local database can be partioned by date.
+Data that is hosted in the local database can be partitioned by date.
 Details are available in the [Partition Command](../anylog%20commands.md#partition-command) section.
 Note: The example below sets partition to all the tables in the database.
 It assumes same column name for the date column.
 However, if column names are different or partition interval is different - partition can be declared at a table level.